szcompressor/qcat/README.md

 2. PlotSliceImage : It helps you to plot the images based on a 2D or 3D scientific data file (stored in binary format such as little endian type).
 3. compareData: compare two data files (they are generally expected to be original data file and decompressed data file, respectively) and show the compression related metrics such as psnr.
 4. calculateSSIM: calculate the visualization SSIM for the multi-dimensional dataset (original data vs. decompressed data)
+5. computePDF: compute the probaility density function (PDF) of compression errors between original data file and decompressed data file.
-5. predCR: If you have the original data file and a prediction data file, then predCR can help you generate the compression ratio in terms of the SZ error-bounded prediction framework.
+6. predCR: If you have the original data file and a prediction data file, then predCR can help you generate the compression ratio in terms of the SZ error-bounded prediction framework.